 Calls Handled by Agent-Inbound: These are the total number of unique inbound calls received in a given year by the center that are completed by an agent.
 The sum of this value, when added to the sum of calls handled by the IVR, should equal the value for calls handled by the center.
-(This number is often provided by your ACD or other contact center platform.)
+(This number is often provided by your ACD.)